pearswick/dumpany/README.md

 # 📄 dumpany

-This tool helps you download all available PDF documents for a target company from Companies House, the UK's official company registry.
+This OSINT tool helps you download all available PDF documents for a target company from Companies House, the UK's official company registry.
 It creates a 'dump' of company documents on your computer for you to browse offline, or upload to other tools like [Google's NotebookLM](https://notebooklm.google.com/).
+Feel free to contact me on Signal via the id pearswick.01 for any development suggestions.

 ![dumpany screenshot](screenshots/dumpany_screenshot.png)